 Like the Basic Binder pages, this Addendum information includes set-up and settings, instructions and exercises, and those all-important notes and tips.
 For example, did you know the Roller Foot is an excellent option for sewing vinyl?

 We really feel this Addendum is a must-have for any type of sewing.
-From heirloom to appliqué to garments and more – these are the feet that make the difference.
+From heirloom to Appliqué to garments and more – these are the feet that make the difference.

 The Binders & Guides Addendum

-A binder foot is designed to fold a strip of fabric on both the top and bottom so the binding can be attached in one step.
-It utilizes a funnel shape guide that holds the binding strip securely under the needle as well as around the edge so the binding can be applied with a straight stitch, zig zag stitch or even a decorative stitch.
+A binder foot is designed to fold a strip of fabric on both the top and bottom so the Binding can be attached in one step.
+It utilizes a funnel shape guide that holds the Binding strip securely under the Needle as well as around the edge so the Binding can be applied with a Straight stitch, Zig zag stitch or even a decorative stitch.

 The Janome feet that include guides are wide and varied.
-One of our favorites, that you see used again and again on our popular Sew4Home bag projects, is the Edge Guide Foot.
+One of our favorites, that you see used again and again on our popular S4H bag projects, is the Edge Guide Foot.
 The Addendum covers seven different applications for this versatile foot, including not only the classic Narrow Edgestitch but also Waffle Tucks and Ribbon Application.

 The Free Motion Presser Foot Addendum

 Janome would never forget all its quilting enthusiasts!
 This helpful supplement covers the popular free motion techniques that are made easier and smoother with specialty Janome feet and accessories.

 If you’re a lover of free motion, this Workbook section needs to be on your sewing bookshelf.
 As you know, free motion means the machine’s feed dogs are lowered and the fabric is moved by Hand to create the stitches.
 It’s a technique that takes practice and patience to master, and this Addendum is chockfull of special notes from the Janome sewing and quilting experts on how to do that.